-You will need some old men’s clothes for the guy.
+You will need some old clothes for the guy.
 Shirt, trousers, jacket – or a pair of old pyjamas.

 Guy Fawkes needs a body and legs.
 There are lots of things you can you use to make his body, but the thing to remember is, you want it to burn and not give off any chemicals.
 So avoid plastics and synthetic products.

 An old feather pillow makes a great body for your Guy.

 To create arms tie the end of the shirt sleeves with string.
-Stuff the sleeves of the shirt tightly with old clothes, old towels, bedding or newspaper.
+Stuff the sleeves of the shirt tightly with newspaper.
 Do the same to create legs.
 Tie the end of the trousers with string and pack your stuffing in as tightly as you can.

 Now make your Guy Fawkes head

 Well you can improvise in all sorts of ways when it comes to making Guy Fawkes Head.
 One way is to take an old cushion cover or pillow case and stuff that with newspaper into a shape that resembles a head.
 Tie it tightly with a very long piece of string.

 Make sure the string is long enough so that you can attach it to Guy Fawkes body under his jacket.

 Don’t attach the head to the body yet.
 Do that last when you have finished making the head.